ImposterSyndromeGames/ImposterSyndrome_PrerenderedSystem/README.md

  There are two systems present in this project.

  - Classic System (An old school resident evil 1-3 / final fantasy 7-9 system for prerendered perspective backgrounds).
 Contains two prefabs, an action hook that turns on the classic system in the scene, and a prefab that uses OnEnterTrigger() to switch the camera.
+Primitive player controller, requires rigidbody for view switching.

  - IsometricOrtho System (An old school Baldur's gate/Infinity Engine style system for prerendered orthographic backgrounds).
 Contains one prefab, and action hook that turns on the isometric system in the scene.
 This IsometricOrtho mode works but is still a work in progress.
+Contains several operations for the camera including: Panning, Zooming, Click to Move, Follow click to move "press (f) to toggle on or off".

 Roadmap: